Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 ``docker-compose up`` in the root folder.

-A template SystemD service file is included in the repository root directory ``galvanalyser.service`` that can be used to automatically start the system on Linux servers.
+A template SystemD service file is included in the repository root directory ``galv.service`` that can be used to automatically start the system on Linux servers.

 If Harvesters go down, they can be restarted.